alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 To restore from an older backup, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

-For more details about how the backup system works, see the [Amazon's ElastiCache backups documentation](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/backups-automatic.html) [external link].
+For more details about how the backup system works, see the [Amazon's ElastiCache backups documentation](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/backups-automatic.html).

 ### Redis key eviction policy